fernandoacorreia/blog/content/posts/github-pages-custom-domain.md

 # Step 5: Pull changes to GitHub repository

-If you use a static site generator (like [Hugo](https://gohugo.io/)), pull the latest commit of your GitHub Pages repository so that it pulls the recently creates `CNAME` file.
+If you use a static site generator (like [Hugo](https://gohugo.io/)), pull the latest commit of your GitHub Pages repository so that it pulls the recently created `CNAME` file.

 If you forget to do that, when the static site generator modifies files in your GitHub Pages repository, and you try to push those changes to GitHub, you'll get a merge conflict.
 In that case, fetch from upstream and rebase.